Functional Endoscopic Sinus Surgery (FESS)

 If your child also had a septoplasty straightening of the bone and cartilage in the center of the nose) performed, splints may be placed inside the nose at the end of the operation.
 These will be removed at the physician's office one to two weeks post-operatively and may cause some discomfort while in place.

-You may give your child acetaminophen (Tylenol, Panadol, Tempra) as directed on the product label.
+You may give your child acetaminophen (Tylenol, Panadol, Tempra) or ibuprofen (Motrin, Advis) as directed on the product label.

-For 1-2 days after surgery, your child may have blood discharge from the nose.
+For 1-2 days after surgery, your child may have bloody discharge from the nose.
 To help soak up the drainage, you may use small rolls of gauze as a "mustache".
 The drainage will change from bright red to brownish streaked mucus.
-It will decrease over a two-week period.
-An antibiotic may be prescribed to prevent an infection.
+It will decrease over a two-week period, especially if saline rinses are being used as described.
+Post surgery, an antibiotic may be prescribed to treat infection, if noted at the time of surgery.

 Most children will complain of a stuffy nose for 7-10 days after surgery.
-Use an over-the-counter saline nasal spray and a cool mist humidifier to help moisturize your child's nose and clear nasal crusting.
+Use saline rinses or spray to help moisturize your child's nose and clear nasal crusting.

 Discourage nose blowing.
-If your child must blow his nose, keep both sides open.
-Sniffling is better while your child is recovering from sinus surgery.
-Teach your child to sneeze with his mouth open; this will decrease pressure and discomfort.
+If your child must blow their nose, it is best to do so gently and to keep both sides open while blowing.
+Saline sprays and rinses are preferred over blowing while your child is recovering from sinus surgery.
+If your child needs to sneeze during recovery, it is best to do so with the mouth widely open.
+Doing this will minimize the pressure of the sneeze within the nose.

 Your child may return to school and other play activities when he feels ready and when prescribed pain medicine is no longer needed.
 Many children return to school within several days after the surgery.